cavefxa - What is a stack, and how does it overflow?

 Memory is divided into three regions: Data, Text, and Stack

-In the data segment one usually finds strings or other statically created variables.
-In a C program, these are variables that reside outside of functions, and therefore are static.
+In the data segment, one usually finds strings or other statically created variables.
+In a C program, these are variables that reside outside of functions and are therefore static.

-The stack is a datastructure used to hold variables initialized during runtime.
+The stack is a data structure used to hold variables initialized during runtime.
 This includes data in local functions or function arguments.

-While dynamically allocated memory, such as allocating memory during runtime and freeing said memory would be storedon the “heap”.
+While dynamically allocated memory, such as allocating memory during runtime and freeing said memory, would be stored on the “heap”.

 ┌────────┐ Lower memory addresses